-RICHARD H. DAVIDSON, 71, has been a member of the Board of Directors of Farmer Mac since June 3, 2010 and serves as chairman of the Compensation Committee and as a member of the Corporate Governance Committee and the Risk Committee.
+RICHARD H. DAVIDSON, 72, has been a member of the Board of Directors of Farmer Mac since June 3, 2010 and serves as chairman of the Compensation Committee and as a member of the Corporate Governance Committee and the Risk Committee.
 Mr. Davidson is presently serving as President of Davidson Farms, Inc. and Vice President of DSF, Inc., which consists of a grain farm, cow/calf herd, and beef cattle operation located south of Columbus, Ohio.
 Mr. Davidson has been operating Davidson Farms, Inc. since 1970 and, together with his son, operating DSF, Inc. since 2001.
 Mr. Davidson has served as a member of the AgriBank, FCB Board of Directors since March 2005.
 He currently serves on AgriBank's Finance Committee and its Enterprise Risk Management Committee.
 He also currently serves on the board of the Fayette County Charitable Foundation and was chairman of the Fayette County Planning Commission and the Fayette County Zoning Commission.
-Mr. Davidson has previously served on the board and as chairman of West Central Ohio Port Authority (railroad), Fayette Landmark, Inc. Co-op Supply Business, and Fayette County Farm Bureau.
+Mr. Davidson has previously served on the board and as chairman of West Central Ohio Port Authority (railroad), Fayette Landmark, Inc. Co-op Supply Business, and

+Fayette County Farm Bureau.
 He has also previously served on the board of the Columbus Production Credit Association, the Southern Ohio Farm Credit Association, Southern State Community College, Robinson Seed Company, Inc. Stock Company, Fayette County Chamber of Commerce, and Royster Clark, Inc. Stock Company (fertilizer and agricultural supply).
 Mr. Davidson is a graduate of The Ohio State University with a degree in Agricultural Economics.

-DOUGLAS A. FELTON, 69, currently serves as President and owner of D&T Enterprises of Minnesota, Inc., a seed soybean and seed corn growing and harvesting operation in Minnesota that Mr. Felton has been operating since 1984.
+DOUGLAS A. FELTON, 70, has been a member of the Board of Directors of Farmer Mac since May 5, 2016 and serves as a member of the Credit and Business Development Committee and the Public Policy Committee.
+Mr. Felton currently serves as President and owner of D&T Enterprises of Minnesota, Inc., a seed soybean and seed corn growing and harvesting operation in Minnesota that Mr. Felton has been operating since 1984.
 He also serves as Chief Executive Officer and owner of Doug Felton Farms, which he has operated since 1976, and participates in additional family farm operations.
 Mr. Felton also has served as President and Managing Partner of Great Western Industrial Park, LLC, a 250-acre light industrial park in Minnesota, since 2006 and became an owner of Kinnix Group, a blown-film plastic conversion company in Minnesota, in 2015.
 Mr. Felton served as a member of the AgriBank, FCB Board of Directors from 1996 until March 2016 and served as the Chairman of the Board of Directors of AgriBank from 2002 to 2004 and again from March 2014 until the end of his tenure on that board.
 He served as an executive member of all of its committees.
 He also previously served on the Board of Directors of AgStar Financial Services, ACA (or its predecessor organizations) from 1983 to 2007 and served as its Chairman six times.
 From 2005 to 2015, Mr. Felton served on the Board of Directors of the Farm Credit Council and also served as its Chairman.
 He has served on the AgriBank District Farm Credit Council since 2005.
-Mr. Felton is also a member of Al-Corn Clean Fuels, the National Corn Growers Association, the American Angus Association, the Minnesota Irrigators and SE MN Irrigators Associations, the Minnesota Farm Bureau, and the American Angus Association.
+Mr. Felton is also a member of Al-Corn Clean Fuels, the National Corn Growers Association, the American Soybean Association, the Minnesota Irrigators and SE MN Irrigators Associations, the Minnesota Farm Bureau, and the American Angus Association.
 Mr. Felton also served in the Minnesota Army National Guard from 1967 to 1981 in the 682nd Engineering Battalion.